MapsterMapper/Mapster/README.md

     TDestination destObject = new TDestination();
     destObject = TypeAdapter.Adapt(sourceObject, destObject);

+or using extension methods

+    TDestination destObject = new TDestination();
+    destObject = sourceObject.Adapt(destObject);

 #####Queryable Extensions <a name="Projection"></a>
-Mapster also provides extension to map queryable.
+Mapster also provides extensions to map queryables.

     using(MyDbContext context = new MyDbContext())
     {